Jen Ledger: Early life

-Musical career
+Career

 With Skillet

 Band members from Skillet discovered Ledger when they attended church services in the United States, where she was living at the time, and asked Ledger to audition for an open drummer spot in the band.
-She has been Skillet's drummer and female vocalist since 2008, beginning with their promotional tour for the album Comatose.
+She has been Skillet's drummer and female vocalist since 2008, appearing on the Comatose Comes Alive album, a live concert version of the Comatose album.

 Solo

 Ledger stated that she and bandmate Korey Cooper began to write music for her own pop-influenced solo-project album in about 2012.

 In March 2018, it was announced that her debut EP, Ledger, was scheduled to be released on 13 April.
 She has signed a deal with Atlantic Records and Hear it Loud, the imprint launched by Skillet's John and Korey Cooper and manager Zachary Kelm.
 Ledger was produced by Korey Cooper along with writer and producer Seth Mosley.
 Ledger was named the opening act for Skillet's Unleashed tour.
 On 6 April, she released an official audio for the song "Not Dead Yet" on YouTube.
 In a 2018 Billboard article, Deborah Evans Price stated that “Ledger wrote “Not Dead Yet” about a difficult time in her life when she was badly struggling with anxiety, fear and panic attacks.”

 On 8 October 2018, it was announced that Ledger would be performing at the 2019 Winter Jam Tour Spectacular, along with Newsboys, Danny Gokey, Mandisa and Rend Collective.

 On 15 February 2019, Ledger released her non-album single, "Completely," followed by a music video published on 27 March.

 On 14 February 2020, Ledger released her second non-album single, "My Arms", which was accompanied by a lyric video the same day.